daattali/beautiful-jekyll/capstone-seminar-series.md

 ## Speaker Bio's

+#### Scott Mackie
+Dr. Scott Mackie is a Senior Language Engineer at Amazon Alexa, where he has worked since 2018.
+Scott graduated with a PhD from UBC Linguistics in 2016.

 #### Zaid Haddad
 Zaid is a Data Scientist Leader at Slalom.
 Prior to Slalom, Zaid was a data scientist at Aurora Cannabis where he developed several end-to-end machine learning models & enterprise data science solutions.
 Also, he designed, developed & led various machine learning projects in personalized healthcare for start-ups and regulated environments.
 He has supported several organizations in the development and implementation of data science road maps from conception to deployment & advised local start-ups on machine learning & AI strategy.

+#### Carrie Cheung
+Carrie graduated from the UBC MDS program in 2019.
+Prior to MDS, she double majored in Computer Science and Psychology at UBC, an admittedly odd combination that hinted at an affinity for opportunities which blend the technical with the non-technical.
+One of these opportunities led her to data science and the rest is history.

 #### Christo Kirov
 I'm currently a research software engineer at Google Research, working out of the NYC office.
 I'm interested in low-resource (both in terms of data and computational power) NLP in multilingual settings.
 I'm coming from a broad academic background - my undergraduate degree is in Computer Science and Linguistics, and I received my PhD in Cognitive Science from JHU.
 Afterwards, I worked as a PostDoc teaching NLP at the Georgetown Linguistics Department.
 Before moving to Google, I spent several years as a PostDoc at the JHU Center for Language and Speech Processing, working under a grant program called LORELEI (low-resource Languages for Emergent Incidents).
 A major focus was the development of resources for morphological processing, particularly UniMorph (<https://unimorph.github.io/>).